Star Destroyer: Star Wars Legends

 Described in A Guide to the Star Wars Universe (1984) as being 8 km long, Executor-class Super Star Destroyers were later described as being 19 km long.
 In addition to Vader's command ship Executor, Star Wars novels introduce the prison ship Lusankya and stealth-armored Knight Hammer as other in the class.
 Kevin J. Anderson's novel Darksaber describes a Super Star Destroyer as being "worth twenty Imperial Star Destroyers".

 The Forces of Corruption expansion pack to the game Star Wars: Empire at War introduced the Aggressor-class Star Destroyer.
-Its plans were kept aboard the first Death Star, where they were studied along with other ship designs, including the Vengeance-class frigate.
-Following the Battle of Yavin, the Zann Consortium stole the designs stored in a data pod amidst the wreckage of the battle station, as well as a prototype that Tyber Zann took as his flagship; it was heavily modified over three years and was christened the Merciless.
-The Aggressor-class featured two fire-linked cannons fixed on its forward hull that fired an ion blast that disabled shields, followed by a plasma blast for maximum damage.
+Its plans were kept aboard the first Death Star, where they were studied along with other ship designs.
+Following the Battle of Yavin, the Zann Consortium stole the designs stored in a data pod amidst the wreckage of the battle station, as well as a prototype that Tyber Zann took as his flagship and christened the Merciless, which was heavily modified over three years before being unveiled over Carida.
+The Aggressor-class featured a bridge and shield generators similar to the Imperial-class, as well as two fire-linked cannons fixed on its forward hull that fired an ion blast that disabled shields, followed by a plasma blast for maximum damage.